ErrorFlynn/ytdlp-interface/README.md

 # ytdlp-interface
 This is a Windows graphical interface for [yt-dlp](https://github.com/yt-dlp/yt-dlp), that is designed as a simple YouTube downloader.
 Since v1.2, the interface also accepts non-YouTube URLs, so theoretically it can be used to download from any site that `yt-dlp` supports (see [the list](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)).
+For now it is x64-only, but I might start putting out x86 releases at some point.

 Some third-party binaries are distributed with the program binary:
 - `yt-dlp.exe` : the command-line tool that downloads media from YouTube and other sites; from v1.1 forward, this is included for user convenience